JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ```

 * The actual compiler is `ocamlc` or `ocamlopt`, but we will not be directly invoking it
-* Instead we will operate at a higer level and use build tool `dune` to invoke the compiler
+* Instead we will operate at a higher level and use build tool `dune` to invoke the compiler
 * `dune` is a modern `make`/`Makefile` equivalent for OCaml which is very powerful.
 * So, in same directory, there should be a `dune` file with the following contents:
 ```scheme